Transformer Wave Function for two dimensional frustrated magnets: emergence of a Spin-Liquid Phase in the Shastry-Sutherland Model: Results

-In Fig.~\ref{fig:umap}, we assign to each $\mathbf{z}_i$ a color representing the exact sign of the amplitude corresponding to the spin configuration $\boldsymbol{\sigma}_i$.
-For random parameters, no discernible structure is apparent (see Fig.~\ref{fig:umap}a).
-Then, along with the minimization of the variational energy, the ViT learns automatically how to map the input configurations into different clusters of the hidden space, according to their amplitudes (see Fig.~\ref{fig:umap}b).
-In particular, the spin configurations in a given cluster have the same number of flipped spins with respect to the N\'eel one and, therefore, the same sign (according to the Marshall rule) and similar modulus.
-The crucial point is that, by using a single fully-connected layer, the prediction of the correct amplitudes is much easier when acting on this representation than using the original spin configurations.
-A similar clustering structure, no longer determined by the Marshall sign rule, is visible for generic values of $J/J^\prime$.
+Remarkably, these clusters have a physical interpretation in the unfrustrated case, where the spin configurations in a given cluster have the same number of flipped spins with respect to the N\'eel state and, therefore, the same sign (according to the Marshall rule), and similar modulus.
+The crucial point is that, by using a single fully-connected layer, the prediction of the correct amplitudes is much easier when acting on these representations rather than using the original spin configurations, as can be seen from the vastly superior energies obtained by the ViT state compared to a simple RBM~\cite{rende2023,rende2024finetuning}.

+A similar clustering structure in the trained ViT also appears for general values of $J/J^\prime$, though the precise interpretation of the clusters is less straightforward (see Appendix~\ref{app:hidden_rep}), and is left for future works.
+This reflects the situation in machine learning, where it is generally difficult to extract human-interpretable structure directly from the representations.
+In fact, the whole point of letting neural networks learn features directly from data is that they can discover subtle patterns in the data that are hard for humans to extract or even describe, but nevertheless turn out to be useful for the task at hand.